SciML/NeuralPDE.jl/docs/src/tutorials/pino_ode.md

     reduce(hcat,[[ground_solution(u0, p[:, i], t[j]) for j in axes(t, 2)] for i in axes(p, 2)])
 end

+# generate the solution with new parameters for test the model
-(p,t) = get_trainset(bounds, tspan, 50, 0.025f0)
+(p,t) = get_trainset(bounds, tspan, 50, 0.025)
+# compute the ground truth solution
 ground_solution_ = ground_solution_f(p,t)
+# predict the solution with the PINO model
 predict = sol.interp((p,t))

-# Calculate the mean error and the standard deviation of the errors
+# calculate the errors between the ground truth solution and the predicted solution
 errors = ground_solution_ - predict
+# calculate the mean error and the standard deviation of the errors
 mean_error = mean(errors)
+# calculate the standard deviation of the errors
 std_error = std(errors)

-# generate the solution with new parameters for test the model
-p,t = get_trainset(bounds, tspan, 100,  0.01f0)
+p,t = get_trainset(bounds, tspan, 100,  0.01)
 ground_solution_ = ground_solution_f(p,t)
 predict = sol.interp((p,t))